 I Would Do It Again (Hot Air Ballon Ride)

 By around the halfway point of our journey (most rides are 1.5 hours long) I relaxed even more.
-It was around this point in time that the pilot brought out cake and cava.
+It was around this point in time when I felt impatient that the pilot brought out cake and cava.
 Watching the sunrise while drinking cava and eating cake was the moment I realized it was all worth it.
 I felt more at ease and I realized I had conquered my fear of hot air ballooning.

 No, I’ll never totally get over my fear of heights but I was ‘okay’ with being up in the air at that moment.